-A comprehensive outside assessment can prove critical when developing your university’s cybersecurity strategy — if you know the right questions to ask and answers to seek.
-Here’s what every university IT team should learn from one.
+With ransomware attacks on the rise in higher education, getting a comprehensive outside assessment can prove critical to bridging security gaps in your infrastructure, network and applications — but only if you ask the right questions.
+Here’s what every university IT team should learn from an assessment.

 1. Where Are Our Processes Not Working?

 Good security is a marathon, not a sprint.
 The way to win the race is by implementing solid security controls with repeatable processes and consistently maintaining them.
 Make sure assessors aren’t focusing on finding a single server with an expired certificate.
 They should look for places where you’re making repeated errors.